sneekers/nesting-doll/README.md

 ```

 ### doll.previous() or doll.outer()
-Returns the previous or outer most doll based on this current doll.
+Returns the previous or outer most doll relative to this current doll.
 See examples above for usage.

 ### doll.activate() or doll.deactivate()
 This activates or deactivates a doll.
-Dolls are not activated by default, which means
-until you activate the doll, you won't be able to nest any other dolls inside of it.
+Dolls are not active by default.
+Until you activate the doll you won't be able to nest any other dolls inside of it.

-This is useful for explicitly ending a doll based transaction, so subsequent dolls
+This is useful for explicitly ending a doll-based transaction, so subsequent dolls
 that aren't nested but called in the same scope do not polute your nested scope.

 ## Credits